Jubatian/rrpge-asm/README.rst

 The assembler has a single unified symbol concept.
 Symbols can be defined in two ways:

-- Labels: They symbol will get the value of the current 16 bit offset within the section.
+- Labels: They symbol will get the value of the current offset within the section.
+Section base offsets are handled appropriately during this pass.

 - Equs: The symbol will get the value specified in the equation.